AdaCore/training_material/courses/fundamentals_of_ada/030_basic_types/11-subtypes_full_picture.rst

 .. tip

-   Using a meaningless value (:ada:`Neither` there) to extend the range of the type, is turning it into :dfn:`option type`.
+   Using a meaningless value (:ada:`Neither`) to extend the range of the type is turning it into an :dfn:`option type`.
    This idiom is very rich and allows for e.g. "in-flow" errors handling.

 ..